📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 12. Coming in today — practical next steps

-Walk in any day from 8 AM to midnight at 7999 Dagget St A-12, San Diego.
+We're open daily 8 AM through midnight at 7999 Dagget St A-12 in San Diego.
 Free parking right at the front door.
 No appointment required.
 The address is in the Kearny Mesa neighborhood, easily reached from I-15, SR-163, I-805, and SR-52.
 Most guests arrive within 15 minutes of their starting point in central or northern San Diego.
 The check-in process takes about 2 minutes.
 The session begins within 5 minutes of check-in during off-peak hours.
 You will be back in your car within 50 minutes of arrival for a 30-minute session, or 80 minutes for a 60-minute session.
 Payment at checkout — cash, Visa, Mastercard, American Express, and Discover all work.
-Honest flat-rate pricing — $50 for 30 minutes, $60 for 60 minutes — same for all four services we offer.
+Honest flat-rate pricing — $50 for 30 minutes, $70 for 60 minutes — same for all six services we offer.
 No upgrade fees.
 No surprise charges.
 No membership pressure.
 Tipping is voluntary and entirely your discretion.
 Want a private room ready when you arrive so there is zero wait?
 Send a quick note on the bottom right with your estimated arrival time, and we hold a room for you.
 The room stays held for 15 minutes past your stated arrival time, which absorbs minor traffic.
 No deposit, no booking fee.
 Or call 628-588-9899 to speak with the front desk.
 We hope this guide answered your questions.
 If others remain, send them on the bottom right — we read every message and answer directly.
-Thank you for considering Lina Massage SPA.
+Thank you for considering Lina Massage Spa.
 We look forward to giving you a quiet, honest session whenever you walk in.

 13. A note on consistency over time